wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 ### Blob Lifecycle Management

-This is for transient temporary files, NOT for images on websites.
+This is for transient temporary files, NOT for images on websites of "evergreen" content.

+<a target="_blank" href="https://app.pluralsight.com/course-player?clipId=7c20c43b-4dd4-4bee-ae0b-65a98e1a2d6c">VIDEO</a>:
 Rules to containers or subset of blobs (using prefixes as filters).

 Examples: 30 days after blog is created, take a snapshot.